 PostPlanify offers:

-- ✅ First comment scheduling (keep tweets clean)
+- ✅ Thread + first comment scheduling

 - ✅ 7-day free trial